 If you want to turn your ordinary iPhone photos into something extraordinary, the Mextures app is all you need.
-With a few simple steps you can completely change the look and feel of an image by adding beautiful textures, light and color effects.
-No matter what mood you want to create, the grit and grain, grunge, light leaks and color filters offer something for everyone.
+Mextures is the best filter app for adding beautiful textures, light and color effects.
+With a few simple steps you can completely change the look and feel of an image.
 In this tutorial you’ll learn how to use Mextures to add visual interest and wonderful atmosphere to your iPhone photos.

 Textures and other effects in the Mextures app can be used on all sorts of photos to enhance the mood and create a more interesting image.

 I find they work particularly well on landscape photos as the textures add fantastic detail to a large expanse of sky.

 But you can try out the app on any kind of image that you’ve taken.
 There are so many effects that you’re sure to find something to suit your photo.

 If you don’t already have the Mextures app on your iPhone, you can download it from the app store for $0.99.

 When you first open the Mextures app you’ll be presented with six icons at the bottom of the screen:

 If you want to take a photo directly via the Mextures app, select the Camera icon and take a shot.
 If you want to work on an image that’s already in your photo library, tap the Library icon and select the photo you want to use.

 After importing your image, you can then choose to use the photo in its original format by tapping Don’t Crop.
 Or you can crop the image to a square by moving it around, pinching out to zoom in, then tapping Crop:

 Now you’re ready to have some fun with textures and other Mextures effects!